vertica/spark-connector/docs/troubleshooting-guide.md

 To find the Vertica logs it's best to follow the [Vertica documentation](https://www.vertica.com/docs/12.0.x/HTML/Content/Authoring/AdministratorsGuide/Monitoring/Vertica/MonitoringLogFiles.htm) in order to correctly identify the log files for monitoring.

-If you are running the Spark-Connector's Vertica Docker container, the log files can be found at
+For example, the Spark-Connector's Vertica Docker container's log files can be found at
 ```
 /home/dbadmin/docker/v_docker_node0001_catalog/vertica.log
 ```